philippemerle/KubeDiagrams/README.md

 kube-diagrams examples/wordpress/*.yaml -o wordpress.dot_json
 ```

-Diagrams in the `dot json` format can be viewed and manipulated interactively thanks to **Kube Diagrams Interactive Viewer**.
+Diagrams in the `dot_json` format can be viewed and manipulated interactively thanks to **KubeDiagrams Interactive Viewer**.
 For instance, type:

 ```sh
 open interactive_viewer/index.html